peteroupc/html3dutil/doc/tutorial-camera.md

 and _world_ matrices, are merely conventions, which exist for convenience in many 3D graphics libraries.

-When the graphics pipeline (outside of the 3D graphics library concerned) draws a triangle, line or point, all it really expects is the location of that primitive's vertices in _clip space_.
+When a commonly used graphics pipeline (outside of the 3D graphics library concerned) draws a triangle, line, or point, all it really expects is the location of that primitive's vertices in _clip space_.
 A so-called _vertex shader_ communicates those locations to the graphics pipeline using the input it's given.
 Although the vertex shader can use projection, view, and world